goto-bus-stop/get-youtube-chapters/README.md

 time in seconds.
 Chapters run until the start of the next chapter, or the end of the video.

-This package can be a little more loose than YouTube itself is.
+This package can optionally be a little more loose than YouTube itself is.
 This can be useful if you want to support eg. older album uploads that do not _quite_ follow the chapter format.
-To do so, set `extended: true`:
+Set `extended: true`:

 ```js
 var chapters = youtubeChapters(description, {